yduf/yduf.github.io/_posts/2018-07-11-bit-count-set.md

 **Then**, two adjacent 2-bit groups are joined to 4-bit groups:

+the 2-bit groups are masked and shifted to match and then simply added.
+No overflow is possible.
 `b = (a & 0x3333..) + ((a >> 2) & 0x3333..)`
 00b and 00b → 0000b
 00b and 01b → 0001b